 The base-case findings from our analysis suggest that the use of asthma biologic agents in the studied populations provides clinical benefit in terms of gains in quality-adjusted survival over that of SoC alone.
 Due to high biologic treatment costs, the cost-effectiveness estimates did not meet commonly-cited cost-effectiveness thresholds.
 This interpretation of the incremental cost-effectiveness findings was robust to one-way and probabilistic sensitivity analyses for all biologic agent benefits: non-exacerbation health state utility improvement alone, exacerbation reductions alone (with indirect mortality benefits), and chronic oral steroid reductions alone.
-The findings from this sensitivity analysis suggested that non-exacerbation health state utility improvements associated with biologic therapy are potentially the most influential benefit input on lifetime discounted costeffectiveness, followed by exacerbation reductions and finally, the chronic oral steroid reductions.
+The findings from this sensitivity analysis suggested that non-exacerbation health state utility improvements alone.
+The findings from this sensitivity analyses suggested that non-exacerbation health state utility inprovements alone.
+Scenario analyses suggested that the most influential benefit input on lifetime discounted cost-effectiveness, followed by exacerbation reductions and finally, the chronic oral steroid reductions.
 Scenario analyses suggested that the most influential scenarios were including the potential costs and benefits of biologic treatment responders (and non-responders) as well as reserving biologic treatment only in the chronic oral corticosteroid subgroup.